beyondpie/SnapATAC/README.md

 - Though we can install snaptools on python >= 3.0, but snaptools have a binary string habit when encoding/decoding the chromosmes, which lead later mapping could be wrong if we ignore this.

 - When use `addBmatToSnap`, python2-version snaptools and python3-version snaptools give different colname names.
 But the matrix is the same.
-(Only the column order is different.)
+(Only the column order is different, so the matrix is then completely wrong even we align the colnames).

 ## Install on Linux
 Use conda to maintain the enviroment.